 This NP track prepares nurses to work in a range of settings with infants and children who have complex acute, critical and chronic illnesses, disabilities or injuries.
 Students complete at least 540 supervised clinical practice hours for primary care or at least 630 hours for acute care.
-Graduates are eligible to sit for national certification in pediatric primary care through the American Nurses Credentialing Center or the Pediatric Nursing Certification Board, or in pediatric acute care through the Pediatric Nursing Certification Board, depending upon the focus of their studies.
+Graduates are eligible to sit for national certification in pediatric primary care through the American Nurses Credentialing Center (ANCC) or the Pediatric Nursing Certification Board (PNCB), or in pediatric acute care through the Pediatric Nursing Certification Board, depending upon the focus of their studies.
 To accommodate busy schedules, all courses are offered online.
 Graduates are well equipped to provide top-level care and to pursue leadership roles as NPs.

 Led by our experienced faculty, students study theories of advanced nursing practice and learn to make independent clinical judgments.
 Courses cover acute care theory and practice, along with clinical pharmacology, advanced health assessments, major forces in health care and clinical decision-making.
 Students also learn about the peer review process, client advocacy, role negotiation and how to develop collaborative, interdisciplinary relationships.
 In their clinical instruction, our NP and physician faculty model collaborative behaviors, showing students the complementary roles of the advance-practice nurse and the physician firsthand.
 They also demonstrate the nurse practitioner’s unique contributions to patient care.